Iraneus/amakipsample/README.md

 # amakipsample

-The idea is to enable be and do better through the things they make and buy here.
+The idea is to enable more people to be and do better through the things they make and buy here.